PSBP-Library/psbp-library.github.io/index.md

 `Let {} In {}` and `If() {} Else {}` are perfect examples of the **sca**lable **la**nguage capability of `Scala`.

-The member `toMain` is an `extension` that combines a program with a producer and a consumer to a main program.
+The member `toMainWith` is an `extension` that combines a program with a producer and a consumer to a main program.

-Let's explain the pointfree definition of `toMain`, thinking of programs as functions, in a pointful way using an argument `()`.
+Let's explain the pointfree definition of `toMainWith`, thinking of programs as functions, in a pointful way using an argument `()`.

 At level `1`, `toMain` looks like